-DATUK CHUA HOCK GEE, male, Malaysian, age 56, was appointed as an Executive Director of KPSCB on 24 May 2014.
-He was re-designated to Executive Chairman with effective from 19 January 2015.
+DATUK CHUA HOCK GEE, male, Malaysian, age 57, was appointed as an Executive Director of KPSCB on 24 May 2014 and re-designated to Executive Chairman on 19 January 2015.
+He was then re-designated to Non-Independent Non-Executive Chairman on 4 April 2018.
 He obtained Diploma in Electrical Engineering from a Polytechnic.